-1 INTRODUCTION
+1. INTRODUCTION

 Over the years, the way we architect software has been changing.
-Since the problems to be solved have become more and more complex, different approaches have been adopted to design complex systems, one of them being the service-oriented architecture (SOA) [5].
+Since the problems to be solved have become more and more complex, different approaches have been adopted to design complex systems, one of them being the service-oriented architecture (SOA) [Sbarski et al. 2022].

 SOA is an architectural approach in which developers create autonomous services that each have their own well-defined responsibilities and communicate between them to perform tasks.
 The modern applications based in SOA are often referred to as microservice architecture.
-These applications are composed of services that are small, standalone, fully independent built around a particular business purpose [5].
-This model emerged as an alternative to solve the problems of monolithic architectures, aiming to make it easier to maintain or rewrite software [3].
+These applications are composed of services that are small, standalone, fully independent built around a particular business purpose [Sbarski et al. 2022].
+This model emerged as an alternative to solve the problems of monolithic architectures, aiming to make it easier to maintain or rewrite software [Newman 2015].